 Thank you for taking the time to visit!

 Kristin Berger was born in Detroit, Michigan, and raised in the surrounding suburbs, with time spent in the lakes and woods of Northern Michigan.
 She received a BA in Creative Writing from Western Michigan University, and moved to the Pacific Northwest in 1994.
-She lives in Portland, Oregon, with her husband and two children, and hosts a summer poetry reading series at her neighborhood farmers market.
+She lives in Portland, Oregon, with her husband and two children, and hosts a summer poetry reading series at the Lents International Farmers Market.